symfony/symfony-docs/book/page_creation.rst

     }

-In reality, the controller is nothing more than a PHP method that you create and Symfony executes.
+In reality, the controller is nothing more than a PHP method that you create and Symfony2 executes.
 This is where your code uses information from the request to build and prepare the resource being requested.
 Except in some advanced cases, the end product of a controller is always the same: a Symfony2 ``Response`` object.

-Create the ``indexAction`` method that Symfony will execute when the ``hello`` route is matched::
+Create the ``indexAction`` method that Symfony2 will execute when the ``hello`` route is matched::

     // src/Acme/HelloBundle/Controller/HelloController.php